-Before that, I was Senior Managing Editor of MensHealth.com since December 2007, after serving as Director of Site Operations for Philly.com, the online home of the Philadelphia Inquirer and Philadelphia Daily News.
+Before that, I was Senior Managing Editor of MensHealth.com since December 2007, where I was the only common factor on an ever-revolving team that grew audience and revenue 15-fold over eight years.
+Before that, I served as editorial and operations lead (formal title: Director of Site Operations) for Philly.com, the online home of the Philadelphia Inquirer and Philadelphia Daily News.

 I served for three years as an adjunct professor at Syracuse University’s S.I.
 Newhouse School of Public Communications, where I taught two 500-level classes: “Writing and Editing for Magazine Web Sites” and “Sports Writing for Multiple Platforms.”
-I enjoyed teaching a lot, while experiencing the frustrations of remote learning from the front of the virtual classroom.
+I think universities are literally miracles, and I enjoyed teaching—I was Newhouse’s first foray into remote teaching, and I experienced both the magic and the frustrations of teaching from the front of a virtual classroom.

-I live outside Philadelphia with my wife Virginia.
+I live near Philadelphia with my wife Virginia.
 That’s her and my two sons above.
-Other than sweeping all three games in my weekly lunchtime basketball hour, they are the joys in my life.
+Other than sweeping all three games in lunchtime basketball, they are the joys in my life.

 I’ve kept a modest blog over the years.
 It’s all collected here.